Unqualified Will writers and the dangers they pose

 Will writing provides opportunities for the unscrupulous to commit fraud.
 Cases have been reported where Clients have paid in advance for the making of a Will which has never been delivered or have handed over credit card details only to find monies have been removed from their account without their authority.
 Fraudsters have sought to name themselves as beneficiaries or as executors in order to control the assets of the Client post death, giving them the opportunity to steal from the estate.
 Essentially, there is nothing to stop a criminal setting up in business as a Will writer.
 Of course there are good and bad, as in all walks of life, but why take the risk?
 Dealing with a reputable solicitor will give you the peace of mind of knowing that your affairs are in safe hands and that in the unlikely event of something going wrong there are mechanisms in place to ensure that you don’t lose out.

-Only last month a Will writer was imprisoned for fraud because he wrongly advised a number of his Clients that fictitious changes in the law invalidated their Wills, necessitating the making of a new Will for which he charged a fee.
-By the time the local Council’s Trading Standards Department brought a prosecution, this particular rogue trader had been thought to have defrauded up to 130 Clients.
+A Will writer was imprisoned for fraud because he wrongly advised a number of his Clients that fictitious changes in the law invalidated their Wills, necessitating the making of a new Will for which he charged a fee.
+By the time the local council’s Trading Standards Department brought a prosecution, this particular rogue trader had been thought to have defrauded up to 130 Clients.
 At the same time, the fraudster operated a Will storage business promoting the storage of Clients’ important documents in a secure facility in London.
 The reality was that the Wills were found stored in the airing cupboard of his house!

 There has been a longstanding debate about whether Will writing services should be regulated.
 Parliament last considered the issue during the passage of the Legal Services Act, but accepted the view of Ministers that there was insufficient evidence of consumer detriment to justify it.
 However, the mood is now changing as horror stories emerge.
 The Scottish Parliament has already decided in favour of regulation.
 Let’s hope our Parliament will have the sense to follow suit and re-consider its position so that consumers have the protection they deserve and are provided with a quality service by providers competing on a level playing field.